samkhan1/nlp-ceo-speech/README.md

 | NKE-N  | Mark-Parker   | 4.744 | 2.061 | 2.543 | 4.012 | 7.135 |   | 0.592408  | 0.471671  | 0.693078  | 0.510776  | 0.349136  |
 | RRD-N  | Bob-Johnson   | 4.739 | 1.729 | 2.652 | 5.238 | 6.628 |   | 0.740491  | 0.957471  | 0.520197  | 0.521162  | 0.837391  |

 Naturally there wasn't a strong correlation between the two types of scores because the two models are fundamentally different in how they associate text features with personality ratings.
 The two models also use different sets of text features to begin with.
-Though GloVe is now the basis of IBM Watson's text analysis algorithms, it is more popular and is technologically superior to LIWC based methods, the approach shown by Mairesse in 2007 was pioneering for its day.
+Though GloVe is now the basis of IBM Watson's text analysis algorithms, it is more popular and is technologically superior to LIWC based methods.
+The approach shown by Mairesse in 2007 was pioneering for its day.
 Mairesse contributed some of the general techniques still used in doing tone or sentiment analysis from text data.
-Of course much more modern methods with deep learning and abstraction hierarchies exist now a days in 2018.
+Of course, much more modern methods with deep learning and abstraction hierarchies exist now a days in 2018.

-## Insights
+## 4. Insights
 The process of gathering data and crafting machine learning models is a very laborious one but once a model is created a bunch of interesting results can be obtained from large data that would otherwise be impossible to notice with the naked eye.
 Personality scores for each CEO from the Mairesse 2007 app were then compared with CEO performance.
 It was evident that higher extraversion scores correlated more significantly with higher paid CEOs who also had participated in higher number of successful acquisitions or mergers for their company.

-## Other Insights
+## 5. Other Insights
 While combing through the data I noticed a few things (things not required by the study but intriguing):
 * There have been only a handful of CEOs with African descent in the past decades.
 The ones that do or have existed were mostly in very advanced and progressive companies like IBM or Microsoft.
 (IBM and Microsoft look drastically diverse compared to most S&P companies from the period 2004-2015).
 * There were very few women CEOs in the past decades among S&P 1500 companies.